deadbok/project_network/recovery/README.md

 ## 5.2 Configuring the routers for SSH

-The goal of these steps are to get the routers online on the NAT network temporarily to copy the configuration files from the git repositry now present on USRLAN-CLIENT.
+The goal of these steps are to get the routers online on the NAT network, temporarily, to copy the configuration files from the git repository now present on USRLAN-CLIENT.

+**These steps are to be carried out on bort ROUTER-EXT and ROUTER-INT.**

 ```bash
 #Enter the cli